-Judge Nicholson currently serves on the Ascension Providence Rochester Hospital and Rainbow Connection boards.
-She previously served as a Trustee for Notre Dame Preparatory/Marist Academy and on the Board of Directors for Rochester Regional Chamber of Commerce, Detroit Zoological Society, Oakland County Zoological Authority, and North Oakland YMCA.
+Judge Nicholson currently serves on the Ascension Providence Rochester Hospital board.
+She previously served as a Trustee for Notre Dame Preparatory/Marist Academy and on the Board of Directors for Rainbow Connection, Rochester Regional Chamber of Commerce, Detroit Zoological Society, Oakland County Zoological Authority, and North Oakland YMCA.
 She also has been involved with several community organizations such as the Rochester/Auburn Hills Coalition for the Prevention of Substance Abuse; the North Oakland Community Coalition; Oakland County Prescription Drug Abuse Partnership; HAVEN Mock Trial Judge; The Women's Foundation; the Oakland County Coordinating Council Against Domestic Violence; the Mayor's Advisory Committee for Van Hoosen Museum; and the Rochester, Auburn Hills, and Lake Orion/Oxford Chambers of Commerce.
 Judge Nicholson was appointed by the Michigan Supreme Court to the Local Intergovernmental Advisory Council and the Advisory Collection Committee and was a member of MJI's Crime Victim Rights Manual's Editorial Advisory Committee.

 Judge Nicholson is or has been a member of the following associations: American Bar Association, State Bar of Michigan, Oakland County Bar Association, Rochester Bar Association, Orion/Oxford Bar Association, Women Lawyers Association, American Judicial Association, and Michigan District Judges Association.

-Judge Nicholson has received the following awards: 2002 Rochester Board of Education Service Award; 2005 Rochester Elks Community Service recognition; 2006 OCBA Distinguished Public Servant Award; 2008 Michigan State University College of Law Distinguished Alumni Award; 2010 Gary Bernstein Esteemed Women Award; the 2015 Oakland Mediation Leadership Award; the 2019 Oakland Mediation Center Advocate Aware; and the 2020 Rochester Regional Chamber Board Member of the Year award.
+Judge Nicholson has received the following awards: 2002 Rochester Board of Education Service Award; 2005 Rochester Elks Community Service recognition; 2006 OCBA Distinguished Public Servant Award; 2008 Michigan State University College of Law Distinguished Alumni Award; 2010 Gary Bernstein Esteemed Women Award; the 2015 Oakland Mediation Leadership Award; the 2019 Oakland Mediation Center Advocate Award; and the 2020 Rochester Regional Chamber Board Member of the Year Award.